Skip to content

 Divorce after 50 — "gray divorce," as demographers call it — has become one of the most significant demographic trends in family structure.
 The rate of divorce among adults over 50 has roughly doubled since the 1990s, even as divorce rates for younger adults have declined.
 People who have spent decades in marriages that no longer work are increasingly choosing to leave, with all the complexity and possibility that involves.

 That complexity is real.
-Divorce at 50 involves financial entanglement that took decades to build.
-It involves adult children whose lives are already shaped by your family structure.
-It involves retirement planning that was conceived jointly and must now be reconceived individually.
-And it involves the emotional work of redefining identity at a stage of life when identity has felt settled.
+Divorce at 50 involves financial entanglement that took decades to build, adult children whose lives are already shaped by your family structure, retirement planning that was conceived jointly and must now be reconceived individually, and the emotional work of redefining identity at a stage of life when identity has felt settled.

 The possibility is also real.
 Many people who navigate gray divorce thoughtfully report that the years following it — the years of building a life that is genuinely their own — are among the most authentic and fulfilling of their lives.